xopxe/micro_rosso_platformio/README.md

 This is a modular system for micro-ros under PlatformIO.
 It allows you to write modules that can interact with ROS2 sending and receiving topics, publishing services, and so on.

 For an example of an application that uses micro-rosso, see [oruga](https://github.com/xopxe/oruga), a tracked robot.
-If you see its [platformio.ini](https://github.com/xopxe/oruga/blob/main/platformio.ini) file, you'll see that it's an ESP32 project that uses Arduino framework, uses ROS2 jazzy, and depends on [micro-rosso](https://github.com/xopxe/micro_rosso_platformio) library.
+In its [platformio.ini](https://github.com/xopxe/oruga/blob/main/platformio.ini) file you'll see that it's an ESP32 project that uses Arduino framework, uses ROS2 jazzy, and depends on [micro-rosso](https://github.com/xopxe/micro_rosso_platformio) library.
 It provides its functionality in modules, such as the [mobility system](https://github.com/xopxe/oruga/tree/main/lib/mobility_tracked).
-It also depends on external modules, such as [mpu6050](https://github.com/xopxe/micro_rosso_mpu6050.)
-IMU.
+It also depends on external modules, such as [mpu6050](https://github.com/xopxe/micro_rosso_mpu6050) IMU.

 ## Install